guydude1727/ria/README.md

 ria
 ===

-A project for our RIA class.
+A project for our RIA class. well we cot some shit here and it is good. yep.